 America's Favorite Marketplace for Less-Than-Perfect Cars!

-Can you trade in a car with engine problems or even one that isn’t running at all?
-Repairs can be costly and likely to not make a positive impact on your trade-in value.
+Curious if you can trade in a car with engine problems or one that doesn't run?
+Repairs are costly and might not boost trade-in value.
+Surprisingly, your non-running car, van, or SUV still holds value.

 Engine problems in your car don’t automatically mean you have a blown engine, but they are often signs of impending engine failure.
 If you neglect to address these signs of engine problems in your vehicle, it could likely lead to a blown engine.